The Benefits of Using Natural Resources in Early Childhood

 Share

-In Early Childhood Education, many modern theories highlight the environment as a “third teacher,” recognising how important it is in shaping children’s learning.
+In Early Childhood Education, many modern theories highlight the environment as a ‘third teacher’, recognising how important it is in shaping children’s learning.

-Introduction of Natural Materials in Children’s Learning
+Introducing Natural Materials in Early Learning

 As early childhood educators, we see first-hand how natural environments enrich children’s learning and development.
-Time spent outdoors with hands-on experiences not only nurtures exploration but improves a child’s focus, problem-solving abilities, and a deeper connection to the world around them.
+Time spent outdoors with hands-on experiences not only nurtures exploration but also improves a child’s focus and problem-solving abilities.

-• Environmental Awareness – Engaging with natural resources teaches children to care for natural environments and develop respect for living things.
-Using flowers, shells, stones, fabric, baskets, art prints and other materials in the curriculum helps children to learn to appreciate natural beauty.
-(Quality Area 3 | The Environment as the Third Teacher)
+Engaging with natural resources teaches children to care for natural environments and develop respect for living things.
+Introducing flowers, shells, stones, fabric, baskets, art prints and other materials in the curriculum helps children to learn to appreciate natural beauty.

-• Resourcefulness – Natural resources also allow children to be resourceful and sustainable through finding ways to recycle, re-use and repurpose items in their play.
-This provides opportunities for children to problem solve and be creative in ways that develop the respect for the environment and thoughtful use of limited natural resources and sustainability (Quality Area 3 | The Environment as the Third Teacher)
+Natural materials for children’s play help to develop an awareness of sustainability by finding ways to recycle, reuse and repurpose items.
+This provides opportunities for children to problem-solve and be creative in ways that develop respect for the environment and foster thoughtful, sustainable use of limited natural resources.

 Photo: the children at Busy Bees at Williams Landing (VIC) use natural resources to explore numeracy

-At Busy Bees, our Services provide many opportunities for children to engage in loose parts play with natural resources.
-Our Educators create inclusive and engaging natural learning environments, both indoors and outdoors, that inspire children to explore, create, play together and ignite their imaginations and sense of discovery.
+At Busy Bees, our services provide many opportunities for children to engage in loose parts play with natural resources.
+Our educators create inclusive and engaging natural learning environments, both indoors and outdoors, that inspire children to explore, create, play together and ignite their imaginations and sense of discovery.

 We do this in a number of ways, including: